-Whether you withdraw money at a cashpoint, book a flight or buy a train ticket—mainframes are always at work in the background.
+Whether you withdraw money at a cashpoint, pay with a credit card, book a flight or buy a train ticket—mainframes are always at work in the background.
 They do the crucial work and ensure that everything runs securely and without data loss.
 More than 70 percent of the Global 500s work with mainframes.

-Prof. Andreas Polze will examine the subject in his course “Enterprise Computing,” offered with experts from the Academic Mainframe Consortium.
-The Consortium supports academic education on mainframes and aims to advance the research and the development in this field.
+Prof. Andreas Polze will present this topic together with experts from the Academic Mainframe Consortium (AMC) and the European Mainframe Academy.
+The AMC supports academic education on mainframes and aims to advance the research and the development in this field.
 This course provides an introduction to the topic and will particularly address mainframe architecture and application development.
-Prof. Polze and his team will further look at databases, transactional systems, the topic of security and mainframes, and storage management.

 The workload of this course equals 2 ECTS credits.

 - Course end: December 17, 2018

 - Duration: 6 weeks (3-6 hours per week)

 - Target group: Anyone who is interested in the topic of mainframes